ooiisssseellaa/DSP-utility-/README.md

 # DSP-utility-

-some usefull function for digital signal processing write in console application C code (example file plotted in gnuplot)
+Some usefull function for digital signal processing write C code for desktop console application (example file plotted in gnuplot)